 Jeffrey Tomkins, Ph.D.
 (Genetics)

-Jeffrey Tomkins has a Ph.D. in Genetics from Clemson University, a M.S. in Plant Science from the University of Idaho, Moscow and a B.S. in Agriculture from Washington State University.
-He was on the Faculty in the Dept of Genetics and Biochemistry, Clemson University, for a decade where he worked as a research technician in a plant breeding/genetics program, focusing on quantitative and physiological genetics in soybean.
-He is now a Staff Scientist at ICR.
-He has 56 publications in peer reviewed scientific journals and seven book chapters in scientific books.
-He is the primary author of The Design and Complexity of the Cell.
+Jeffrey Tomkins has a Ph.D. in Genetics from Clemson University, an M.S. in Plant Science from the University of Idaho, and a B.S. in Agriculture Ed. from Washington State University.
+He was on the Faculty in the Dept of Genetics and Biochemistry at Clemson University for a decade, where he published 57 secular research papers in peer-reviewed scientific journals and seven chapters in scientific books in the areas of genetics, genomics, and proteomics.
+For the past six years, Dr Tomkins has been a Research Scientist at ICR specializing in genomics and bioinformatics research where he has published 24 peer-reviewed creation science journal papers, two books, and a wide variety of semi-technical articles in the ICR magazine Acts & Facts.

 Articles